noahkw/acmetk/docs/installation.rst

 There are two supported installation methods: *bare-metal* and *docker*.

-The bare-metal section focuses on deploying an :class:`~acme_broker.server.AcmeBroker` with a PostgreSQL instance on a virtual machine running Debian Stretch (9).
+The bare-metal section focuses on deploying an :class:`~acmetk.server.AcmeBroker` with a PostgreSQL instance on a virtual machine running Debian Stretch (9).
 The section after that explains how to run this same setup behind an `OpenResty reverse proxy <https://openresty.org/>`_.

-The docker section deploys a :class:`~acme_broker.server.AcmeProxy`, also with a PostgreSQL database, behind an OpenResty reverse proxy.
+The docker section deploys a :class:`~acmetk.server.AcmeProxy`, also with a PostgreSQL database, behind an OpenResty reverse proxy.

 Bare-metal